Gertrude’s Nose and Millbrook Mountain

 Basically… get to the lake and then follow the wide gravel Lake Minnewaska Carriage Road (RED) as it hugs the lake – while keeping the lake on your left side.

-[The carriage road goes all around the lake, but for this route, it makes more sense to go this way).
-The carriage roads may be blazed sparsely.
+Lake Minnewaska Carriage Road (RED) circles the lake, but for this route, it makes more sense to start this way.

 Easy trail surface of a Carriage Road.